 Watered Down Coffee on EgyptAir

-I suppose this could be in Cairo as we were flying back from an adventurous trip in Luxor.
-We had a morning flight and I needed coffee badly and this was it.
+I suppose this could be in Cairo, as we were flying back from an adventurous trip in Luxor.
+We had a morning flight, I needed coffee badly, and this was it.
 Watered down black coffee that was served in a plastic blue cup.
 Beggars cannot be choosers, I suppose.